csmc-vaneykjlab/QCeltis/example-dataset/README.md

 6. [Results](#results-from-qc-analysis)

 ## Installation
 QCeltis can be installed from the command line using `git` and `pip`.
+QCeltis requires python 3.9 or higher to run.

 First, clone the repository from GitHub: